The Singapore Women's Association started Laughter Yoga as an online

 jokes, or comedy to be effective.

-The Four Elements of Joy and Steps of Laughter Yoga
+The Four Elements of Joy

 According to Dr. Madan Kataria, Laughter Yoga embraces four elements

-typically involves four key steps:
+of joy and follows four key steps:

 Clapping